charron-tom/dotfiles/README.md

 * .tmux.conf.local
 * .vimrc
 * .vimrc.bundles
-* init.sh
 * .zshrc

 ## Installation

-The installation process is very easy, just run a `./init.sh`.
+`./init.sh`.
 This will remove whatever is in the place of the dotfiles, and create symbolic links to the version controlled ones.
 This way whenever they are updated the updates will be tracked in Git.